 Roy Moore Wins Alabama GOP Senate Primary, A Blow To Trump And McConnell

-Conservative firebrand Roy Moore is projected by the AP to win the Alabama GOP Senate primary runoff, defeating appointed Sen. Luther Strange, the preferred candidate of both President Trump and Senate Majority Leader Mitch McConnell.
+Conservative firebrand Roy Moore rolled to an easy win in the Alabama GOP Senate primary runoff, defeating appointed Sen. Luther Strange, the preferred candidate of both President Trump and Senate Majority Leader Mitch McConnell.

 Tuesday night, both Trump and McConnell pledged their support for Moore going forward.

-The win by the controversial former state supreme court chief justice, who was twice removed from the bench, is a victory for the Republican Party's anti-establishment wing.
+Still, the win by the controversial former state supreme court chief justice, who was twice removed from the bench, is a victory for the Republican Party's anti-establishment wing.
 Supporters demonstrated that they can help mastermind a win even when the man they helped get to the White House wasn't on their side.

 And it's a rebuke for Trump, who threw his political capital behind Strange — to no avail — in a state where he remains very popular.
 The president tweeted out his support for Moore shortly after the race was called.